 “A masterpiece.”

-Joel Kovel, author of The Age of Desire and History and Spirit, et al.
+Joel Kovel, The Age of Desire and History and Spirit, et al.

 “Smart, low-budget bridge between theory and pop culture, funny and devastating at the same time."